MrHedmad/data-stewardship-knowledgebase/src/emoji_key.md

     - :fr: > French
     - :es: > Spanish
 - Accessibility:
-    - The default accessibility is open access, and has no associated emoji.
+    - The default accessibility is unrestricted (e.g. an Open Access paper), and has no associated emoji.
     - :lock: > This resource is paywalled, requires a login or is not publicly and freely available due to other reasons.
-    - :closed_lock_with_key: > This resource requires a login for how it is structured, but it is otherwise free to use or read.
+    - :closed_lock_with_key: > This resource requires a login to provide its services, but it is otherwise free to use or read.
 - Content quality or fruibility:
     - :beginner: > Easy to use or beginner friendly resource
     - :star: > This resource is particularly important or fundamental for a topic.